 Kvinna till Kvinna specialises in supporting partners in conflict-affected areas, who work on the intersection between women’s rights, peace and security.
 That is why we target forums that specifically deal with peace and security policy, conflict prevention and human rights.
 We believe the voices of women’s rights activists need to be heard in these forums.

 Nationally, we interact closely with the Swedish government.
-Our partner organisations do advocacy work directed at their national governments in the MENA region, Africa, Europe and the South Caucasus.
+Our partner organisations do advocacy work directed at their national governments in the MENA region, sub-Saharan Africa, Europe and the South Caucasus.

 Regionally, we focus on the European Union, the African Union and the OSCE.
 As some of the countries we work in are EU candidate countries, we also strive to influence the agenda of the EU enlargement process.